kevbuh/mcm_keviansud/README.md

 ### Github Commands

-Add ALL files that you have changed:
+Add ALL files that you have changed:\n
 -> git add .

 Add certain files